TheThomasD/Vigo-16/README.md

 I am not sure why pin 3 is connected to Q1, but I would expect that this allows for e.g. a reset of the GRBL board or similar.
 Indeed, if I pull up GPIO 22, pin 3 of the connector is connected to GND.
 I will have to test with the Vevor board whether this pull-down has any effect.

+I checked the behavior of the CNC if I pull the pin to GND manually.
+Indeed, the CNC is reset.
+Also, if one of the CNC endstops is hit during the CNC process, the display shows an alarm and offers to reset the GRBL board.
+I guess this is the functionality that they implemented.

 ## Later
 * [partition tables and embedding binary data](https://docs.platformio.org/en/latest/platforms/espressif32.html#partition-tables), see also [here](https://community.platformio.org/t/unable-to-build-and-upload-spiffs-filesystem-image-with-framework-esp-idf/17820/2) and [here](https://github.com/espressif/arduino-esp32/blob/master/tools/partitions/default.csv)
 * [OTA updates](https://randomnerdtutorials.com/esp32-over-the-air-ota-programming/)